 Gefilte fish

-Fish balls have evolved from the traditional Ashkenazi ‘gefilte fish’.
-This would have been made from carp or other freshwater fish which was minced then stuffed back inside the fish skin before and poaching.
-Today in the UK the fish used is usually sea fish, and the mixture is simply formed into balls or patties and then fried or baked.
-The balls can also be poached in fish stock if preferred.
+British fried gefilte fish balls have evolved from the traditional Ashkenazi ‘gefilte fish’.
+In continental Europe, this would have been made from carp or other freshwater fish, which was minced then stuffed back inside the fish skin before and poaching.

-Crispy and delicious
+Crispy and delicious gefilte fish balls

 Excuses, excuses…